lupyuen/pinephone-lvgl-zig/README.md

 # Compile Entire LVGL Library to WebAssembly

-When we track down `lv_obj_clear_flag` and the other Missing Functions, we get this trail of LVGL Source Files that need to be compiled from C to WebAssembly...
+When we track down `lv_obj_clear_flag` and the other Missing Functions (by sheer tenacity), we get this trail of LVGL Source Files that need to be compiled from C to WebAssembly...

 ```text
 widgets/lv_label.c